 Like many companies, you might have several clients, and even more prospects, on board.
 Keeping track of all those individuals and their companies can become quite a challenge.

-Sales tracking tools allow you to create a basic profile of all your leads or people to whom you send your communications.
+Sales enablement tools allow you to create a basic profile of all your leads or people to whom you send your communications.
 That will enable you to identify your clients and access information about them quickly, and gather general statistics about their interactions with your content.
 You can also add notes and reminders to help you manage your communications strategy with specific clients.

 Have a more meaningful conversation